alkaet/myDotFiles/README.md

 # myDotFiles
-Dot Files for emacs and zsh
+Dot Files for git, emacs and zsh